Losing jobs to an AI is not the real problem…

 Why not do this instead?

-Before thinking of a solution that has the potential to make certain jobs redundant, create several alternatives to cope up with it.
-This not only helps in solving the problem with wisdom but will also help in dealing with change resistance that is imminent.
+Before thinking of a solution that has the potential to make specific jobs redundant, create several alternatives to cope up with it.
+This not only helps in solving the problem with wisdom but will also help in dealing with imminent change resistance.

 Don’t just take something from them, give them an alternative, and they will appreciate it!